Boghall and Bathgate Caledonia Pipe Band: Band

-The Pipe Major of the band is Ross Harvey, who joined the band in 1994 and became pipe major at the end of the 2015 season.
-The Leading Drummer is Gordon Brown.
+The Pipe Major of the band is Calum Watson, who joined the band from George Watson's College and became pipe major at the end of the 2024 season after many years as Pipe Sergeant to Ross Harvey.
+The Leading Drummer is Kerr McQuillan.

 Performances

 The band travelled to Ontario in 2013 for the 50th anniversary of the Cobourg Highland Games, to compete and perform in concert.
 Individual members of the band have also been successful in solo competitions.

 Results

 The band has won awards in Grades 1, 2, 3, and 4 as well as at Juvenile and Novice Juvenile levels.